velartrill/velartrill.github.io/orig/spirals/addicted/home.md

 I glare at her.
 "That's not fair."

 "Well, guess what, sweetheart?
 Life isn't fair!"
 Swan grabs me by the hair, digging her nails into my scalp.
 "Pirates aren't fair.
 Slavers aren't fair.
-Hyperdrive malfunctions aren't fair.
+Drive malfunctions aren't fair.
 You had a chance, a rare fucking chance, to be *safe* in this goddamn shithole of a universe, and you threw it away because you cared more about gallivanting around the Jeweled Abyss on some grand adventure than *keeping your fucking commitments!"*

 I grit my teeth, tears dripping from my eyes.
 "Y-you're hurting me."

 "And what are you going to do about it, badass?
 Can't you 'take care of yourself?'"
 I cry out in pain as she pulls harder.
-"Have you forgotten what your parents did to you?
-To your brother?
+"Have you forgotten what your mother did to you?
+To your father?
 How many thugs have pushed you around and used you and *hurt* you?
 Have you forgotten where all your scars came from?"
 She releases me slowly, putting a hand on my neck and cheek as her eyes bore into mine.
 "Or have you found some way to blame them all on me?"

 I glare, wiping the tears out of my eyes with a shaking hand.
 "Sure.
 Humiliate me.
 Hurt me.
 Mock me.
 That's love, all right."